LucasBehrendt/science-quiz/README.md

 ### Menu icon

-- The menu icon is a so called burger icon that users can utilize to navigate throughout the site.
+- The menu icon is a so-called burger icon that users can utilize to navigate throughout the site.
 When clicked, the icon will animate into an X and the menu will appear.
 To close the menu, simply click the X and the home page will be displayed again.
 The menu itself will be covered further down this file.

 <details>